wimvanderbauwhede/quick-tasty/_posts/articles/2019-03-16-1Q84-kuukisanagi.md

   thumb: 1Q84-kuukisanagi_400x150.jpg
 ---

 As mentioned in [previous posts]({{site.url}}/articles/learning-japanese/), I have been reading Haruki Murakami's 1Q84 in Japanese (very slowly).
 After reading some reviews I wrote [a blog post]({{site.url}}/articles/repetition-in-1Q84) on why some of the characters frequently repeat one another, something critics didn't like.
-Another thing several critics din't like is the Little People saying "Ho ho".
+Another thing several critics didn't like is the Little People saying "Ho ho".

 So let's have a look at this "Ho ho".
 But first, in case you didn't read the book, a quick setting of the scene may help.